enstn/neuropong/README.md

 - [ ] rebound sounds! (bongs are crucial elements)

 > [!CAUTION]
-> Code reviews might lead to subsequent eye bleaching and conversion to buddhism.
+> Code reviews might lead to subsequent eye bleaching or forced conversion to buddhism.
 The author is yet a novice.